DigitKoodit/digit-backend/README.md

 ## Contributing

-Fork the project and make a pull request.
+> Fork the project -> do changes -> make a pull request.

+### 1. Clone your fork:

+    git clone git@github.com:YOUR-USERNAME/digit-backend.git

+### 2. Add remote from original repository in your forked repository:

+    cd into/cloned/fork-repo
+    git remote add upstream git://github.com/digitkoodit/digit-backend.git
+    git fetch upstream

+### 3. Updating your fork from original repo to keep up with their changes:

+    git pull upstream master

+### 4. Making your own changes
+    git push orign master

+### 5. Make a pull request on GitHub

 ## Links